 Several crew members explore the planet Sunin, including botanist Shermeen Williams, who appears to have visionary gifts.
 She links up with an alien, called Vindrus, who wants her help in transferring his body and that of his race, into solid matter, giving them proper human form so that they can join the universe as real matter.
 However, for every one of his race made flesh, an Alphan must lose their matter.

 A strange cloud drifts over the base and causes most of the crew to be stricken with illness.
 A monster, the 'cloud creature' appears out of the cloud and runs amok on the base.
 A voice from the cloud explains its purpose.
 The base must give up its life support in order to prevent the cloud from dying.
 With most of the crew indisposed through illness, it is down to Maya to employ her shape-shifting skills to beat the creature.

-Lamda waves permeate the Base, causing instruments to malfunction and people to behave out of character.
-Crew member Sally dies in mysterious circumstances. it eventually becomes clear to Koenig that the waves have taken over Carolyn Powell, whose lover was previously Sally's boyfriend, and they have augmented her senses, giving her a superior form of telepathy.
-Koenig must do battle with her to prevent her, as the Lamda waves' vessel, taking over the Base.
+Lambda waves permeate Moonbase Alpha, causing instruments to malfunction and people to behave out of character.
+Crew member Sally dies in mysterious circumstances.
+Koenig is assailed by guilt-driven visions from his own past.
+It eventually becomes clear that the Lambda Variant has amplified psychic abilities on the base, in particular for Carolyn Powell, whose lover was previously Sally's boyfriend, and who is beset by jealous rage.
+Dr. Russell aids Koenig to overcome his own "ghosts", and prevent Carolyn from taking over the Moonbase.